 - 1 shallot, finely chopped

-- 1 large zucchini, ends trimmed, quartered lengthwise and sliced
+- 1 pound (500g) zucchini, ends trimmed and sliced thinly

-- zest from 1 small lemon (skip if you don’t like lemon)
+- zest from 1 small lemon (skip if you don’t like this)

 - Parmesan cheese